-The private authentication file (AuthFile or "svpasswd") requires that you supply a password for authenticating each username.
+The private authentication file (AuthFile or "svpasswd") requires that you supply a password for each record (except those using Shadow Authentication).
 The password can be entered as plain text for convenience, but use of a password hash is best for security.

 The mkpasswd program, included in the "Server Files" folder, will generate a suitable password hash.
 You may then copy this hash into the password field of an AuthFile user record.
 It has the following syntax: